mriffler/UserManual/docs/source/pages/ProductGuide.rst

 Time Series
 ***********

-Besides Raster products the Mosaic Hub provides the functionality of extracting time series of a single pixel or 3x3 pixel windows.
+Besides raster products, the Mosaic Hub provides the functionality of extracting time series of a single pixel or 3x3 pixel window.
 The result of those extractions can be exported and downloaded.
-For a full description of this functionality please see :ref:`TimeSeries<time_series>`
+For a full description of this functionality, please see :ref:`TimeSeries<time_series>`

 File Format
 ===========